mosaicnetworks/evm-lite-js/docs/developers.md

 It will also run `lerna bootstrap` automatically which will install all their dependencies and linking any cross-dependencies.

 All `typescript` files will also be built for each module in their respective `dist/` directory.

+## Linking & Unlinking

+To link all dependencies using `yarn link`, simply run `yarn linkall`.
+If you wish to unlink all dependencies run `yarn unlinkall`.